abelardopardo/ontask_b/GOVERNANCE.md

 - Shizu Zhang (responsible for the Chinese localization)

 ### Contributors

-This group includes any person that has contributed with any type of information to the project: reporting issues, suggesting improvements, disseminating the use of the tool, organising events, etc.
+This group includes any person that has contributed with any type of information to the project: (reporting issues)[https://github.com/abelardopardo/ontask_b/issues], suggesting improvements, disseminating the use of the tool, organising events, etc.

 ### Community Members